 (2) If a school has a year-round program of instruction, the Secretary considers a minimum of nine consecutive months to be the equivalent of an academic year.

-Agreement to serve : An agreement under which the individual receiving a TEACH Grant commits to meet the service obligation described in §686.12 and to comply with notification and other provisions of the agreement.
+Agreement to serve or repay: An agreement under which the individual receiving a TEACH Grant commits to meet the service obligation described in §686.12 and to comply with notification and other provisions of the agreement.

 Annual award: The maximum TEACH Grant amount a student would receive for enrolling as a full-time, three-quarter-time, half-time, or less-than-half-time student and remaining in that enrollment status for a year.